jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 That is, if you have this `[[fdgacbe, cefdb, cefbgd, gcbe], [fcgedb, cgb, dgebacf, gc], [cg, cg, fdcagb, cbg]]`, flattening it would give you this `[fdgacbe, cefdb, cefbgd, gcbe, fcgedb, cgb, dgebacf, gc, cg, cg, fdcagb, cbg]`

-> SIDEBAR: When working with a long chain of calls, it's not always easy to figure out what you have at a specific point in the expression.
-I found that if you use the handy dandy `also()` function, you can get IDEA to tell you exactly what you have at that point.
-Just insert `.also { it }` where you want to check what kind of thing you have and then hover over `it`: IDEA will then show you a hint that tells you exactly what `it` is.

-Once you have the flattened list of words, it's a straightforward affair to count them with `count()`.
+Once you have the flattened list of words, it's a straightforward affair to `count()` them.
 Initially, I had this:
 ```kotlin
     fun part1(input: List<String>): Int = input
             .flatMap { it.split(" | ").last().split(" ") }